Taken For A Ride: M.D. Injured In ATV Crash Gets $56,603 Bill For Air Ambulance Trip

 He is waiting for resolution as he gets accustomed to life with his disability.
 Holding his baby son, he asked in frustration: "How do I hold him while he's crying and at the same time heat up his bottle?"

-Khan, who has had to fight with his insurance company to get coverage for a prosthetic arm, is frustrated when he learns that the air ambulance company expects him to pay far more than the actual cost of his flight.
+Khan, who has had to fight with his insurance company to get coverage for a prosthetic arm, was frustrated when he learns that the air ambulance company expects him to pay far more than the actual cost of his flight.

-"It's unfair," he says.
+"It's unfair," he said.
 "It's random; it's arbitrary.
 It's whatever price they want to set.
 And to put that onto a person who's already been through what I've been through, I hate to say it, but it's cruel."

 The takeaway: Most people with health problems serious enough to require a helicopter flight are in no position to ask whether the medevac company is in-network or there's a choice.
 But if you or a family member has time to ask, it could pay off.